aoool/real-self-driving-car-using-ros/README.md

 ### Other approaches for traffic light detection

-We experimented with few other (unsuccessful) approaches to detect traffic light.
+We experimented with few other (unsuccessful) approaches to detect traffic lights.

 #### Idea